 Scope and Description

-The Personal Papers series contains Samuel Garcia's materials and documents relating to his involvement with various organizations, businesses, and publications.
+Series I: Personal Papers - Contains Samuel Garcia's materials and documents relating to his involvement with various organizations, businesses, and publications.
 The materials were originally housed in three-ring binders labeled Personal Papers, were removed and placed in acid-free folders without altering the organization to preserve the provenance of the series.
-Documents included in the series are from The American G I Forum; Community News and Events (Hispanic newspaper edited and published by Mr. Garcia); Dallas/Fort Worth Network of Hispanic Communicators news publication; Fort Worth German-American Club; Fort Worth Hispanic Chamber of Commerce; Hispanic 2000; Hispanic Debutante Association of Fort Worth; Image de Fort Worth; Image de Tejas; National Image, Inc.; International Good Neighbor Council; League of United Latin-American Citizens (LULAC); Mexican-American College Education Fund (MACE); Mexican-American Democrats; Modern Art Museum/Fort Worth Arts Center; National Council of La Raza; National Association of the Remodeling Industry (NARI); National Organization for Mexican-American Rights (NOMAR); and United Hispanic Council.
-Types of documents included in the series are correspondence; convention materials; newsletters; meeting notices and minutes; photographs; pamphlets; booklets; reports; publications; scholarship fundraiser materials; and award nominee lists.
+Documents included in the series are from The American G I Forum, Community News and Events (Hispanic newspaper edited and published by Mr. Garcia), Dallas/Fort Worth Network of Hispanic Communicators news publication, Fort Worth German-American Club, Fort Worth Hispanic Chamber of Commerce, Hispanic 2000, Hispanic Debutante Association of Fort Worth, Image de Fort Worth, Image de Tejas, National Image, Inc., International Good Neighbor Council, League of United Latin-American Citizens (LULAC), Mexican-American College Education Fund (MACE), Mexican-American Democrats, Modern Art Museum/Fort Worth Arts Center, National Council of La Raza, National Association of the Remodeling Industry (NARI), National Organization for Mexican-American Rights (NOMAR) and United Hispanic Council.
+Types of documents included in the series are correspondence, convention materials, newsletters, meeting notices and minutes, photographs, pamphlets, booklets, reports, publications, scholarship fundraiser materials and award nominee lists.

-The organizations series contains newsletters; meeting notes; reports; correspondence; charters and by-laws; membership lists; and systematic planning of activities documentation.
-Organizations in the series include the American G I Forum; the Fort Worth Hispanic Chamber of Commerce; the Hispanic Debutante Association of Fort Worth; Image; the International Good Neighbor Council; League of Latin American Citizens (LULAC); Texas Association of Mexican-American Chambers of Commerce; United Hispanic Council; United Way; and United States Hispanic Chamber of Commerce.
+Series II: Organizations - Contains newsletters, meeting notes, reports, correspondence, charters and by-laws, membership lists and systematic planning of activities documentation.
+Organizations in the series include the American G I Forum, the Fort Worth Hispanic Chamber of Commerce, the Hispanic Debutante Association of Fort Worth, Image, the International Good Neighbor Council, League of Latin American Citizens (LULAC), Texas Association of Mexican-American Chambers of Commerce, United Hispanic Council, United Way and United States Hispanic Chamber of Commerce.

-Included in the subject files are manuscript materials regarding various issues in Fort Worth and Tarrant County; proceedings and events; and articles to be printed in The Community News and Events, the Hispanic newspaper published by Mr. Garcia.
-The subject series contains the City of Fort Worth; Community News and Events; Education; Hispanic Bank Project; Hispanic History; Law Enforcement; Mexico; Politics; Small Business; Texas; and United States Government.
+Series III: Subject - Contains manuscript materials regarding various issues in Fort Worth and Tarrant County, proceedings and events and articles to be printed in The Community News and Events, the Hispanic newspaper published by Mr. Garcia.
+The subject series contains materials about the City of Fort Worth, Community News and Events, Education, Hispanic Bank Project, Hispanic History, Law Enforcement, Mexico, Politics, Small Business, Texas and United States Government.

-The miscellaneous files include two boxes of file folders from various organizations and subject files with manuscript materials too undersized to warrant an entire document box.
-Incorporated in the miscellaneous files are American Legion; Fort Worth German-American Club; Hispanic Women's Network of Texas; Jiminez Annual Thanksgiving Dinner; Knights of Columbus; and Pan American Golf Association.
+Series IV: Miscellaneous Files - Contains two boxes of file folders from various organizations and subject files with manuscript materials too undersized to warrant an entire document box.
+Incorporated in the miscellaneous files are materials about the American Legion, Fort Worth German-American Club, Hispanic Women's Network of Texas, Jiminez Annual Thanksgiving Dinner, Knights of Columbus and Pan American Golf Association.

-The journals cover issues relating to the local, state, and national Hispanic community.
-Included in the series are the American G I Forum; American Legion; Empressario; Forumeer; Hispanic; Hispanic Business Journal; Hispanic Journal; Hispanic Today; Minority Business Entrepreneur; and VFW.
+Series V: Journals - The journals cover issues relating to the local, state, and national Hispanic community.
+Topics included in the series are the American G I Forum, American Legion, Empressario, Forumeer, Hispanic, Hispanic Business Journal, Hispanic Journal, Hispanic Today, Minority Business Entrepreneur and VFW.

-The Newspaper series contains complete newspapers and feature articles from newspapers in the Fort Worth and Dallas area of north central Texas.
+Series VI: Newspapers - Contains complete newspapers and feature articles from newspapers in the Fort Worth and Dallas area of north central Texas.
 Prominent in the series is the Community News and Events published by Mr. Garcia.
-Also, found in the series are Hispanic Journal; La Estrella; La Gaceta; La Paloma; and LULAC News.
+Also found in the series are Hispanic Journal, La Estrella, La Gaceta, La Paloma and LULAC News.

-The clippings series contains newspaper clippings documenting events and activities pertaining to local, state, national and international Hispanic issues.
-Contained in the series are clippings relating to the City of Fort Worth; crime; discrimination; education; the Hispanic community; immigration; Latin America; military; politics; social issues; sports; the United States; and world affairs.
-In the box housing world affairs are clippings from the September 11, 2001 war on terror.
+Series VII: Clippings Files - Contains newspaper clippings documenting events and activities pertaining to local, state, national and international Hispanic issues.
+Contained in the series are clippings relating to the City of Fort Worth, crime, discrimination, education, the Hispanic community, immigration, Latin America, military, politics, social issues, sports, the United States and world affairs.
+In the box housing world affairs are clippings from the events of September 11, 2001.

-Memorabilia in the Garcia collection includes posters, buttons, pins, ribbons, awards, and plaques.
-In addition is a 3.5" computer diskette with Hispanic Debutante Association highlights; 2006 History Workshop computer discs; and International Good Neighbor Council award plaques.
+Series VIII: Memorabilia - Includes posters, buttons, pins, ribbons, awards and plaques.
+In addition, there is a 3.5" computer diskette with Hispanic Debutante Association highlights, 2006 History Workshop computer discs and International Good Neighbor Council award plaques.

-Contained in the oversize materials series are posters; calendars; Dallas Morning News Special: "Nov.
-22 Twenty Years Later"; a booklet; and portraitures.
+Series IX: Oversize Materials - Contains posters, calendars, Dallas Morning News Special: "Nov.
+22 Twenty Years Later", a booklet and portraitures.